Alex-Delbrey/coding-with-qiskit/README.md

+# THIS PROJECT IS PAUSED FOR NOW, WORKING ON AN OSS PROJECT:)
 # Qiskit-learning
 Howdy.
 This repo is my intro to Quantum Computing, specifically using Qiskit.
 Below you will see a list of folders and what they cover.
 There is no specific order to these, I'm just trying out different ways of learning Qiskit.